2011 FIFA Women's World Cup: Confederation allocation

 In October 2008, the FIFA Executive Committee announced a change to the allocation of the qualifying berths for its continental confederations.
 Asia was granted 3 automatic berths instead of 2.5 for the finals (although in 2007 the host nation was an additional qualifier from Asia).
 Europe's allocation was reduced from 5 to 4.5 (although it effectively increased to 5.5 because of the automatic qualification of the host nation).
 The North/Central American and Caribbean confederation (CONCACAF) retained their 2.5 qualifiers, Africa and South America 2 each, and Oceania 1.
 The 16th qualifying spot was determined through a play-off between the third-placed team in CONCACAF and the winner of repechage play-offs in Europe.

 FIFA also ruled that each confederation has to ensure that at least one third of its member associations enter their women's national teams for World Cup qualification, otherwise FIFA would re-examine the current slot allocation.
 In Africa and the Middle East a considerable percentage of teams had withdrawn from World Cup qualification in the past.

 For European teams, the 2011 Women's World Cup was also used as a qualification tournament for the 2012 Summer Olympics.
 Besides Team Great Britain, Europe had two additional qualifiers for the Summer Olympics.
 With Germany losing their quarter-final, France, which had already reached the semi-finals, secured qualification to the Olympics.
 Sweden followed as UEFA's second team with its win against Australia.

 Qualified teams

 Qualification for the tournament took place between April 2009 and November 2010.
 As the host nation, Germany were granted automatic qualification, while the remaining national teams qualified through their continental confederations.
 Most confederations used their continental championship tournaments – the AFC Women's Asian Cup, CAF Women's Championship, OFC Women's Championship, Sudamericano Femenino and CONCACAF Women's Gold Cup – to determine qualification.
 The exception to this was UEFA, which used its own qualifying tournament.
 One qualification spot was determined by a play-off between a UEFA and CONCACAF team.

+The qualified teams, listed by region, with numbers in parentheses indicating final positions in the FIFA Women's World Ranking before the tournament were: